-In the Long Jump on Platform competition, the rider attempts to jump as far as possible from a take-off platform to a landing platform without a dismount.
-The rider must remain mounted and in control on the unicycle for 3 seconds on the landing platform (described in setup below).
+In the Long Jump on Platform competition, the rider attempts to jump as far as possible from a short pallet run-up-take-off platform to a landing pad-platform without a dismount.
+Following the jump, the rider must then stay The rider must remain mounted and in control on the unicycle for 3 seconds on the landing pallets platform (described in setup below).

-Riders may jump with the wheel facing forward or sideways.
-The rider may break off the attempt as long as they are still on the take-off platform.
-As soon as they jump in any direction (landing anywhere but the take-off platform), it counts as an attempt.
+Riders may jump with the wheel going facing forward or sideways.
+The rider may break off the attempt as long as they are still on the pallet run-up take-off platform.
+As soon as they jump in any direction from the pallet run-up (landing anywhere but the take-off platform), it counts as an attempt.
 The farthest non-fouling, successful jump is recorded.

-The rider must begin stationary on the take-off platform and must land on the landing platform without touching the ground.
+The rider must start on the run-up and begin stationary on the take-off platform and must land on the landing platform without touching the ground.
 The rider must land with their wheel on top of the landing surface.
 They may not pedal grab then go to tire.
 After landing, the rider must remain mounted and on the landing platform for 3 seconds, as counted by a judge.
-The rider may do any form of idling, hopping or still-standing during the 3 seconds.
+The rider may do any form of idling, hopping or stillstanding still-standing during the 3 seconds.
 Once the judge has counted 3 seconds, the jump is complete.